Phantom scalar field counterpart to Curzon-Chazy spacetime: Introduction

-This solution represents at the same time certain limit of the famous Janis-Newman-Winicour (JNW) solution \cite{JNW} (when generalized to phantom scalar field) which was however initially discovered by Fisher \cite{Fisher}.
-JNW solution with standard scalar field is the prime example how scalar field spoils regularity of horizon or produces naked singularities.
+At the same time, this solution represents certain limit of the famous Janis--Newman--Winicour (JNW) solution \cite{JNW} (when generalized to phantom scalar field) which was however initially discovered by Fisher \cite{Fisher}.
+JNW solution with standard scalar field serves as a prime example of how the scalar field spoils regularity of a horizon or leads to naked singularities.
 This behavior of scalar field is hard to tame even when invoking other sources (see \cite{Tahamtan-PRD:2020}).

-In this paper, we derive the phantom scalar field version of Curzon-Chazy spacetime and proceed to study its features.
+In this paper, we derive the phantom scalar field version of Curzon--Chazy spacetime and proceed to study its features.
 Namely we show that it contains a wormhole throat and works as a one-directional time machine.
-We analyze its conformal structure, discover non-scalar singularity hidden on the other side of wormhole throat and investigate the complicated issue of mass of the spacetime using the fact that scalar field energy content is clear.
+We analyze its conformal structure, discover non-scalar singularity hidden on the other side of wormhole throat and devote substantial effort to understand the value of different definitions for energy of the spacetime and analyze the interplay of scalar field and gravitational parts of the total energy. {Note, that the wormhole we are having in mind is of the bridge type (with general prototype being discussed at the end of \cite{Tahamtan-PRD:2016}) as opposed to the thin-shell type (e.g. \cite{Tahamtan-EPJC:2018}).} Finally, we use a recently published study \cite{Maeda} about generating techniques to obtain electromagnetic generalization of the solution and analyze its drastically modified conformal structure.

+{We do realize that having a solution with phantom scalar field is hard to justify physically.
+In particular the system has energy unbounded from below which would lead to instability, see e.g. \cite{Cline:2003} for the discussion of serious quantum instabilities affecting such matter systems.
+This work was motivated purely theoretically, that is, by a particular limit of the well-known Curzon-Chazy solution generalized to contain scalar field.
+However, we briefly analyze some astrophysically relevant properties, e.g. gravitational lensing.}